exoriente/nodice/02_01_character_creation.md

 ### Duelist

 You are trained in personal combat and excel in it.
-In a one on one fight you receive a +2 bonus to combat.
+In a one-on-one fight you receive a +2 bonus to combat.
 This only extends to opponents between small and large size.

 ### Of the wild